PaoloSiat/PaoloSiat.github.io/work-experience.md

 #### **Public Relations Officer**

-Responsible for maintaining the company’s image through different forms of media.
+Responsible in maintaining the company’s image through different forms of media.

-Company representative for company exhibits and expos in different countries.
+Company representative for exhibits and expos in different countries.

-(Georgia, Japan, Indonesia, Iran, Pakistan, Malaysia)

-#### **Graphic Design Lead**
+#### **Senior Graphic Designer**

 **Composed/edited various graphic designs needed by the company**

-(brochures, logos, posters, photo manipulation, rendered 3d structures, giveaways, infographics, website design, etc.)
+Designed and edited various graphic designs as needed by the company (brochures, logos, posters, photo manipulation, rendered 3-D structures, giveaways, infographics, website design, etc.).
+Coordinated with suppliers/vendors as needed for the project.

 #### **Photographer**